AmirulAzizi2225/week4.AI4EO/README.md

    - Load and clean the satellite data.
    - Extract echo features relevant for classification.

-2. Unsupervised Classification (K-means Clustering)
+2. Unsupervised Classification (K-means Clustering) and Gaussian Mixture Models
-   - Apply K-means clustering to distinguish between Leads and Sea Ice.
+   - Apply K-means and GMM clustering to distinguish between Leads and Sea Ice.
    - Visualise and analyse cluster separation.

 3. Computation of Echo Shapes